-On Friday 11 November, for the third year running, the Eurovision Kids Friendship campaign will bring kids together to celebrate inclusion and friendship.
+In November 2023 and for the fourth year running, the Eurovision Kids Friendship campaign will bring kids together to celebrate inclusion and friendship.
 Children from all over Europe will take part in a dance symbolizing inclusion and friendship, facilitated by their respective public broadcasters.

 Creative content and shared experiences for this special dance and the underlying messages will supplement the campaign:

-10 EBU Members will take part in the 2022 campaign, take a look at their songs and videos:
+7 EBU Members are taking part in the 2023 campaign.
+Take a look at their songs and videos:

-And watch the international version of the 2022 song.
+Take a look at the international version of the song.

 The #SayHi campaign builds on the successful experiences of EBU Members NRK and VRT, who for several years have been promoting positive messages for children with local campaigns around friendship and inclusion.